JohnSnowLabs/johnsnowlabs/docs/_posts/HashamUlHaq/2023-03-30-summarizer_clinical_jsl_augmented_en.md

     summarizer
 ])

-text = ""'Patient with hypertension, syncope, and spinal stenosis - for recheck.
+text = """Patient with hypertension, syncope, and spinal stenosis - for recheck.
 (Medical Transcription Sample Report)
 SUBJECTIVE:
 The patient is a 78-year-old female who returns for recheck.
 She has hypertension.
 She denies difficulty with chest pain, palpations, orthopnea, nocturnal dyspnea, or edema.
 PAST MEDICAL HISTORY / SURGERY / HOSPITALIZATIONS:
 Reviewed and unchanged from the dictation on 12/03/2003.
 MEDICATIONS:
 Atenolol 50 mg daily, Premarin 0.625 mg daily, calcium with vitamin D two to three pills daily, multivitamin daily, aspirin as needed, and TriViFlor 25 mg two pills daily.
-She also has Elocon cream 0.1% and Synalar cream 0.01% that she uses as needed for rash.'""
+She also has Elocon cream 0.1% and Synalar cream 0.01% that she uses as needed for rash."""

 data = spark.createDataFrame([[text]]).toDF("text")